 Top 2020 Construction & Civil Engineering projects!

 As 2019 draws to a close, we’re taking a look at what 2020 has to offer for the Construction & Civil Engineering industry!
-2019 has been a big year for UK Projects; we’ve seen work begin on projects such as the Barking Riverside Rail Development, Transpennine route upgrade & Gatwick Airport Pier 6 extension, and saw the completion of many projects such as the A14 Cambridge to Huntingdon Highways scheme.
+2019 has been a big year for UK Projects; we’ve seen work begin on projects such as the Barking Riverside Rail Development, Transpennine route upgrade & Gatwick Airport Pier 6 extension, alongside the completion of many projects such as the A14 Cambridge to Huntingdon Highways scheme.

 Let’s take a look at some of the Major UK Projects scheduled to begin and end within the next year: